bddap/comm111/final_outline.md

   - Bluetooth
   - Various physical connectors
 - I'm going to show you some fun ways to use the pi.

-**Ad blocker**

-- You can use a raspberry pi to block internet ads.
-- Pi-hole is software for the raspberry pi.
-- Connect a raspberry pi with pi-hole installed to your home network and it will hijack your local dns, blocking connections to known ad providers.

 **Emulator**